Azure/CARML-Learn/docs/wiki/Lab 2 - Setup environment.md

       {"clientId": "<Application ID>", "clientSecret": "<Application Secret>", "subscriptionId": "<ID of the subscription to test in>", "tenantId": "<ID of the tenant to test in>" }
       ```

-      Make sure you create this object as one continuous string as shown above - using the information you collected during Step 1 of this lab.
-If you're interested, you can find more information about this object [here](https://github.com/Azure/login#configure-deployment-credentials).
+      **Make sure you create this object as one continuous string as shown above** - using the information you collected during Step 1 of this lab.
+Failing to format the secret as above, results in masked strings (`***`) in place of `{` and `}` as its considdering each line of the json object as a separate secret string, as well as .If you're interested, you can find more information about this object [here](https://github.com/Azure/login#configure-deployment-credentials).

 # Step 4 - Configure code base